Why this project exists

 What makes it different

-• Agent-guided, SWMM-grounded: agents can coordinate tasks, while model execution stays deterministic, inspectable, and CLI-runnable.
+Agents can coordinate tasks, while model execution stays deterministic, inspectable, and CLI-runnable.

-• Modular skill layer: GIS, climate, building, running, plotting, calibration, uncertainty, audit, and orchestration are separated into reusable modules with MCP interfaces where available.
+GIS, climate, building, running, plotting, calibration, uncertainty, audit, and orchestration are separated into reusable modules with MCP interfaces where available.

-• Verification-first provenance: build, run, audit, and comparison stages emit traceable artifacts before outputs are treated as evidence.
+Build, run, audit, and comparison stages emit traceable artifacts before outputs are treated as evidence.

-• Supervised skill evolution: audited runs can surface recurring workflow patterns and propose updates to existing skills or new skills, while staying coupled to the current skill-driven framework.
+Audited runs can surface recurring workflow patterns and propose updates to existing skills or new skills, while staying coupled to the current skill-driven framework.

 The workflow has three connected layers: execution, modeling memory, and controlled skill evolution.
 Natural-language requests can trigger reproducible SWMM actions; audited artifacts update human-readable and machine-readable memory; repeated patterns can produce skill-refinement proposals that still require human review and benchmark verification.